Male Breast Reduction Sydney

 - Rebates from Medicare and Private health insurance

 - Day procedure only

-What happens at the first consultation?
+What happens at my male breast reduction consultation?

 It may have taken you a long time to seek treatment for the condition known as Gynaecomastia.
 Dr Norris appreciates the courage needed for many men to visit a surgeon.
 You are assured that you will be treated with the utmost sympathy and discretion.
 Because there a number of potential medical causes for gynaecomastia you will be questioned about other symptoms, your past medical history, and the use of drugs and medications.

 Dr Norris will evaluate your chest to determine whether your breast enlargement is due to fatty tissue, glandular tissue, or a combination of the two.
 Photographs will be taken for your medical records.
 This evaluation helps Dr Norris discuss with you the best way of correcting the problem and returning your chest to a more masculine profile.
 Dr Norris will discuss in detail with you how the operation is performed, where the scars are placed, and what type of procedure will best give you the result you desire.
 You will be encouraged to ask questions and discuss any concerns you have.
 Dr Norris will also discuss the possible risks, complications and consequences of having the operation.

 At the end of this initial consultation you will have a very good idea of what will be possible for you.
 Dr Norris will arrange for a quotation for you which will provide detailed options for your surgery.
 Some of the surgical fee may be covered by Medicare and your Health Fund.

 If you decide to proceed with surgery, Dr Norris will see you again at a second consultation.
 This additional time with Dr Norris will allow you to ask any new questions you have, discuss anything you need clarification on and provide you with a date for the procedure.